WIS International

-The Flex Count project aimed to redesign WIS International's inventory application to make it more user-friendly for scanners and supervisors.
-As a UX Design Intern, I conducted in-depth user research by visiting sites like Home Depot to gather feedback directly from scanners.
-I identified pain points in the existing application and collaborated with senior designers to create wireframes, prototypes, and a reusable component library using Figma.
-I also contributed to developing a style guide aligned with WIS's brand guidelines and facilitated design implementation through CSS and HTML.
-My work focused on enhancing usability and improving the overall experience for primary users.
+The Flex Count project focused on redesigning WIS International’s inventory application to improve usability for scanners and supervisors.
+As a UX Design Intern, I conducted in-depth user research, including site visits to locations like Home Depot, to gather direct feedback from scanners.
+I identified key pain points in the existing application and collaborated with senior designers to create wireframes, interactive prototypes, and a reusable component library in Figma.
+Additionally, I contributed to developing a style guide aligned with WIS’s brand standards and supported design implementation using CSS and HTML.
+My efforts were centered on enhancing usability and delivering a more efficient, user-friendly experience for the application’s primary users.

 Project Information